jd28/rollnw/README.md

    --T.S.
 Eliot, Little Gidding, The Four Quartets.
 ```

-libnw is a simple modern C++ library for NWN(:EE) file formats.
-It will be part of a trio, or so, of projects and will be the least interesting of all.
+libnw is a simple modern static C++ library for Neverwinter Nights(:EE) file formats and objects, that

+* focuses on usage, above all.
+Most of NWN's file formats are incredibly simple, a library implementing them should be no different.
+* focuses on live objects, not serialized formats.
+Converting NWN(:EE) file formats to textual representations or modifying serialized formats (e,g.
+GFF) in situ are well handled by other tools/libraries.
+* follows the principles of [utf8 everywhere](https://utf8everywhere.org/).
+This is aspirational and a huge can of worms.
+Currently, here, to help facilitate this goal color codes are sanitized to \<cXXXXXX\>, where XX is hexidecimal.
+* hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.

 Find the status of [File Formats](lib/nw/formats/README.md), [Containers](lib/nw/resources/README.md), [Objects](lib/nw/objects/README.md) in their respective READMEs.